ssinix/crag-to-competition/docs/index.md

-# From Crag to Competition: Does Outdoor Sport Climbing Translate to Competitive Success?
+# Does Outdoor Sport Climbing Translate to Competitive Success?

 ## Motivation